Thick As Thieves Beginner Stealth Guide: 5-Step Heist Plan, Gear Priority & Co-op Roles

 Co-op Beginner Roles

-- One player commits to the objective only when the route is clear.
+- Operator: Commits to the objective only when the Watcher confirms the route is clear.
+Handles the risky interaction.

 Thick As Thieves Official Links and References